PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Kim walked a few steps towards a sturdy branch, used as a weapon the previous day by her brothers.
 He picked it up and held it as a staff.
 He lent his weight.
 It held.
 He walked towards The South Trail, inclining his head towards Tom: “Come on then.”

-The South Trail was easy in her recently acquired boots.
+The South Trail was easy in her new boots.
 Kim had their father’s hand-me-downs, which were only second generation.
 They looked more or less like normal old boots.
-Tom’s pair looked new, but obviously too small for anyone but her and her tiny frame.
+Tom’s pair looked new, but were obviously too small for anyone but her and her tiny frame.
 She had relied on this to stave off others’ desires on the boots.

 She suspected they would fit whoever held them, the same way they had for her.
 She had pulled the boots off the giant very easily, accidentally even, and they had slipped off the giant's feet into her hands: a pair of boots exactly the right size for her.